xafero/upcloud-c-sharp-api/docs/ServerApi.md

 <a name="assigntag"></a>
 # **AssignTag**
-> ServerListResponse AssignTag (Guid? serverId, string tagList)
+> CreateServerResponse AssignTag (Guid? serverId, string tagList)

 Assign tag to a server